Current state of affairs

 As for standardization, two well-known and widespread XML standard formats already exist for career data and company data: Europass CV XML and XBRL (eXtensible Business Reporting Language).

-At Tombolini & Associati, we are working on the definition of LTIN (Long Tail Identification Number), a new blockchain-based universal identifier for entities (products, people, etc.), that could be used as a reference pointer to blockchain-certified career data and company data, stored publicly on IPFS.
+A blockchain-based universal identifier for entities (products, people, etc.) could be used as a reference pointer to blockchain-certified career data and company data, stored publicly on IPFS.

 In this way, the problem of non-certified and non-standardized “data silos” owned by single job market intermediaries could be overcome with a public namespace of certified and machine-friendly, standardized career data and company data, readily available in a distributed and redundant fashion.